CrashCortez/vitadock-vlc/release/README.md

 What Pi can I use to build the VitaDock?
 -----
-Pi3b/b+/a+ have all been tested and work.
+Pi4b, Pi3b/b+/a+ have all been tested and work.
 This has been fully tested by Crash on the pi3b+ and the pi3a+ with a "Fat" PS Vita and Xerpi's 1.4 UCDC and his PS4 controller plugin from auto plugin vpk.
-This image has also been tested by M0tie with a "Slim" Vita and a pi3b with a dongle and the same plugins.
+This image has also been tested by M0tie with a "Slim" Vita with a pi4b and a pi3b (with a dongle) and the same plugins.

 Can I use a Vita Dock with a capture card?
 -----